Garry Charles: 2009 to present

-In June 2009 Charles released his fourth novel, Death Tide, as a free download on his website.
-He is currently working on a new novel entitled 'Slavis', thought to be released later this year.
-Charles has recently revealed that Slavis will be available from September 1, 2010.
+In June 2009, Charles released his fourth novel, Death Tide, for free download on his website.

-More recently Charles has moved into screenplay writing, and is planning to direct his first short film in the fall of 2010.
-His is also producing several ventures, most notably Dead Cert - from director Steve Lawson.
+Charles released his fifth novel, Slavis, on 1 September 2010.

 Charles also works outside of horror and has scripted Revenge, a Scottish thriller for director Bill Little.
-The City of Hell is another; a noir like thriller based in the underbelly of the 1930s.
-This is being produced by Julie Fernandez.
+The City of Hell is another noir-like thriller based on the underbelly of the 1930s, produced by Julie Fernandez.

 Personal life

 Charles currently resides in Yorkshire, England with his wife and children.

-He counts Shaun Hutson, Clive Barker and Matthew Reilly amongst his list of literary influences.
+Charles counts Shaun Hutson, Clive Barker and Matthew Reilly amongst his list of literary influences.